 Let's review the function:

-2. We use a match to compare with the literal strings add and subtract.
-If it does not match any of the cases, we do not perform any action.
+.
+If it does not match any of the cases, we do not perform any action. - The function returns the value of

-4. The mutex lock is released when the variable counter goes out of the function scope, allowing another thread to acquire it.
+goes out of the function scope, allowing another thread to acquire it.

-Why use *counter?
+Why use *counter

-The reason we use *counter when updating its value as well as in the function's return is that we are dealing with a mutable variable that is wrapped in a mutex lock.
+when updating its value as well as in the function's return is that we are dealing with a mutable variable that is wrapped in a mutex lock.

-With *, we will be dereferencing the value of the variable to be able to modify it.
-This is necessary because the mutex lock returns a guard object that maintains a reference to the value of the variable.
+, we will be dereferencing the value of the variable to be able to modify it.
+This is necessary because the mutex lock returns a guard object

-With this, we can already use the calculate(...) command from the frontend.
+command from the frontend.
 In this demo, I used React to make the UI:

 import { useState } from "react";